 In case you are wondering how to master the art of emails, it is usually done only through practice.
 You must learn from your unique experience working with particular audiences.
-Still, there are certain universal secrets which will help your emails perform better right from the start.
-Get ready, below are 7 tips on making your email marketing rock.
+Still, certain universal secrets will help your emails perform better right from the start.
+Get ready; below are 7 tips on making your email marketing rock.

 Different marketing studies support different techniques.
 Some suggest adding numbers, while others advise against capitalization.
 There is evidence that using emojis increases open rates.
-Still, you should keep in mind that every audience is unique, and each recipient has their own preferences.
+Still, it would help if you kept in mind that every audience is unique, and each recipient has their own preferences.
 What works best with some might not be suitable for others.

 While this refers to subject lines, it is worth mentioning on its own: Make sure you don’t have any spam triggers in your subject field.
 These can be any of the following: buy, deal, offer, cash, discount, great, 100%, open now, only, hello, free, dear friend, and the like.
 In other words, avoid (another spam trigger word, by the way) anything that makes your email look like an obvious promo or an impersonal cold email.

 If you want to make people love your emails, make them visually appealing.
-If possible, hire a designer to build a custom template consistent with your brand style.
-If you can’t afford their services, no problem.
-There are email marketing platforms out there which offer you a range of free customizable templates.
-Here is a website featuring great template designs to get you inspired.
-Note that it doesn’t have to be bright and complex; smart fonts and simple solid structure will work just perfect.
+If possible, hire a designer to build a custom template consistent with your brand style; if you can’t afford their services, no problem.
+There are email marketing platforms out there that offer you a range of free customizable templates.

 In case you want to gain your subscribers’ trust, show them that you care.
 For example, that you care enough to call them by name.
 You can collect people’s names right in the subscription process.
-You could even go further and ask your subscribers to tell a bit more about themselves (what they do, what their hobbies are, whether they have pets, or anything that might help you know them better).
+You could even go further and ask your subscribers to tell a bit more about themselves (what they do, their hobbies, whether they have pets or anything that might help you know them better).
 Segment your contact lists and use merge tags in your emails.

 Do the testing.
 Without it, you will never know what works best for your email marketing campaigns.
 Test everything you can: subject lines (emojis vs. no emojis; odd numbers vs. even numbers), links (full URLs vs. hyperlinked text), signatures (with a logo vs. without a logo), and all other elements.
 Fortunately, most email marketing platforms allow A/B testing super easily.

 Edit and proofread your emails before sending them.
-Forward them to colleagues or friends for their feedback.
+Please forward them to colleagues or friends for their feedback.
 Make changes and improvements in both design and content.
 After sending the emails, always look at the performance reports.
 See the stats and analyze the numbers.
-Figure out which media, wording, or links work, and which don’t.
+Figure out which media, wording, or links work and which don’t.
 Modify what didn’t turn out so great.

 If you want to become a superstar email marketer, you’ll have to pay attention to every detail in your campaigns, from the subject line to your email signature.
 You still won’t be able to conduct ideal campaigns without lots of practice and constant changes and improvements.
 That’s why you should experiment with new things, test them, and utilize your best practices.